 Create Profitable Landscaping Estimates With Software

 Now that you know the difference between profit markups and profit margins, you need to start applying them to your landscaping estimates.
-LMN Pro has estimating tools that let you set your profit margins and profit margins to estimating templates.
+LMN has estimating tools that let you set your profit margins and profit margins to estimating templates.
 Send quick and accurate estimates knowing that your landscaping business never leaves money on the negotiating table.

 Request a LMN Free account to get a feel for powerful estimating software for your landscape business.